JEG2/highline/README.md

 end
 ```

-If you want to save up some characteres, you can inject/import HighLine methods on Kernel by doing the following.
-Be aware to avoid name collisions at the main namespace.
+If you want to save some characters, you can inject/import HighLine methods on Kernel by doing the following.
+Just be sure to avoid name collisions in the top-level namespace.

 ```ruby
 require 'highline/import'